Sleep Apnea Washington, DC

 Obstructive Sleep Apnea is the most common type of sleep apnea, which occurs when the airway becomes momentarily blocked, cutting the flow of oxygen off to the vital organs.
 The airway becomes blocked when the soft tissues in the mouth relax and collapse towards the back of the throat.

 The involuntary movement of the soft tissues can repeatedly close the airway during sleep, causing breathing and heart problems.
 However, Dr. Joseph A. Catanzano III, DDS, treats sleep apnea in Washington, D.C.
 This dental concern is easily treatable with oral appliances.
+Dr. Cantanzano also provides general, cosmetic, and restorative dentistry treatments to new and existing patients in the Washington, DC, area.

 Sleep Apnea Treatment in Washington, DC